WebDevSimplified/fem-getting-started-with-javascript/lessons/03-running-javascript/B-your-first-javascript-app.md

 - Click the **New File** button in the sidebar
 - Name it: `script.js`
-- The `.js` extension tells VS Code this is JavaScript
+- The `.js` extension tells VSCode this is JavaScript

 ### 2. Write Your First Code